TheRaytracers/freecad-povray-render/doc/Supported.md

 - [x] will be rendered as mesh

-The macro simulates objects which aren't supported already with a mesh.
+The workbench simulates objects which aren't supported already with a mesh.
 The meshes are in an extra file with the name `name_meshes.inc`.
 But doubt, that the creation of a mesh needs a lot of cpu time.
 See [Mesh resolution and rendering time](tipsAndTricks.md#mesh-resolution-and-rendering-time)